Who Can Apply

 A degree-seeking F-1 student who:

-- Has been enrolled full-time for one full academic year:
+- Has been enrolled full-time for one full academic year in valid U.S. immigration status:

 - Academic year = Consecutive Fall and Spring semester enrollment;